+6 Project Name StandUp for Kids Street Outreach Program

+Target Area Citywide

+Goals Supported Support Efforts to Address Homelessness

+Needs Addressed Homelessness

+Funding CDBG: \$19,896

-7 Project Name StandUp for Kids Street Outreach Program Target Area Citywide Goals Supported Support Efforts to Address Homelessness Needs Addressed Homelessness Funding CDBG: \$14,652 Description Eligibility Citation: 24 CFR 570.201 (c) - Operating Costs of Homeless/AIDS Patients Programs National Objective Citation: 24 CFR 570.208 (a)(2) - Low/Mod Limited Clientele Benefit StandUp for Kids Street Outreach provides wraparound support aimed at moving youth facing homelessness into safe and stable housing.
+Description Eligibility Citation: 24 CFR 570.201 (c) - Operating Costs of Homeless/AIDS Patients Programs National Objective Citation: 24 CFR 570.208 (a)(2) - Low/Mod Limited Clientele Benefit StandUp for Kids Street Outreach provides wraparound support aimed at moving youth facing homelessness into safe and stable housing.
 Youth are assessed for their immediate needs and provided with food, clothing, hygiene products, and transitional housing as needed.
 Youth are then linked with a volunteer mentor who assists the youth to create a pathway to self-sufficiency and to obtain safe and stable housing.
 This pathway can include assistance, job search and resume strategies, household and budget management, and home-finding assistance.
 Mentoring normally continues for six months, and sometimes much longer.
+Huntington Beach citizens will benefit

+through creating new self-supporting, contributing members of their communities.

+Target Date 6/30/2024

-Huntington Beach citizens will benefit through creating new self-supporting, contributing Target Date members of their communities.
-6/30/2023 Estimate the number and type of families that 21 persons (homeless) will benefit from the proposed activities 21 persons (nomeress) Location Description Citywide Planned Activities Same as description.
+Estimate the number and type of famili will benefit from the proposed activitie

+Location Description Citywide

+Planned Activities Same as description.